QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 official mappings, often called Mojmap (short for Moj(ang)-map(pings)), for every version after 1.14.
 Since they don't have an intermediate mapping set, you have to do some extra processing to use them where you'd use other mappings.
-Luckily, Loom does this process for you, so you don't have to worry about that and can easily replace the mappings used in your mod for Mojang's oficial ones.
+Luckily, Loom does this process for you, so you don't have to worry about that and can easily replace the mappings used in your mod for Mojang's official ones.

 There are a few different formats to store mappings, and as of the time this article was written, we are developing a new one with a bunch of improvements.
 In our ecosystem, the most used format is [Tiny V2], which uses a single `.tiny`